tabad/fusioninventory-agent-windows-installer/Readme.txt

             'strawberry_pepfia_url' variable is correct.

-   Finally, you should change the following constants of the file './NSIS/ /FusionInventory.nsi' to adapt them to new values:
+   Finally, you should change the following constants of the file './NSIS/ /FusionInventory.nsi' to adapt them to their new values:

       FIA_RELEASE
       FIA_TASK_DEPLOY_RELEASE